empiricaly/empiricaly.github.io/docs/quick-start.md

 For meteor you can follow the instructions at https://www.meteor.com/install.

-Once those are all installed, run the following 3 command in your terminal. feel free to change `my-experiment` with the name of you experiment (no spaces).
+Once those are all installed, run the following 3 commands in your terminal. feel free to change `my-experiment` with the name of you experiment (no spaces).

 ```sh
 npx create-empirica-app my-experiment